jasonkneen/tn/README.md

 * 0.1.0: Original version.

 ## Bugs
-When you find issues, please [report](https://github.com/FokkeZB/gittio/issues) them.
+When you find issues, please [report](https://github.com/jasonkneen/tn/issues) them.
 Be sure to include *all* of the output from the gittio command that didn't work as expected.
 Also please check if there's not already in issue for it.

 ## License

 <pre>
-Copyright 2013-2015 Fokke Zandbergen
+Copyright (c) 2016-2021, Jason Kneen.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.